jerryhgladinet/docs/admin/source/chapter04.rst

     Once you have selected the Tenant Manager in the left-side menu, you can access the management console directly by clicking the "Default Tenant" icon.

     Now the following guide will assume you are a tenant administrator, which is not the default cluster administrator.

+You can also login directly to the web portal as the tenant administrator instead of the default cluster administrator to get to the tenant administrator management web interface.

 **********************